fedluc/HSMC/README.md

 * **Configuration**: The keyword `config_write` can be used to write the current configuration to file. `config_write` requires two numerical values: (1) the saving interval                      (in number of sweeps) and (2) the number of configurations to write per file.
 The configurations are written to files called *config_%.dat.gz* where %                        is a numerical identifier for the file.
 Default `config_write 0 100`

-* **Density**: The density is specified via the keyword `rho` followed by a numerical value for the density normalized.
+* **Density**: The density is specified via the keyword `rho` followed by a numerical value for the density.
 For NpT simulations this value of the density is only used to                    assign the total number of particles.
 Default: `rho 0.5`.

 * **Isobaric calculations**: Isobaric calculations in the NpT ensemble can be performed if the keyword `npt` is specified.
 If `npt` is not specified then the code runs a a standard isothermal simulation in the NVT ensemble.
 The keyword `npt` requires two numerical values: (1) the pressure and (2) the maximum